 By Dr Umberto Russo MBBS, FRACGP

-Dr Umberto Russo MBBS (Adelaide) FRACGP is Chief Medical Officer at 13SICK, National Home Doctor Service.
-He has more than 25 years' experience as both a General Practitioner and as a visiting home doctor, with a special interest in urgent medical care.
+Dr Umberto Russo MBBS (Adelaide), FRACGP is Chief Medical Officer at 13SICK, National Home Doctor Service.
+He has more than 25 years' experience both as a General Practitioner and a visiting home doctor, with a special interest in urgent medical care.